Nonsurgical treatments for spondylolisthesis

-Possible at-home treatment options
+Possible at-home spondylolisthesis treatment options

-Common non-surgical spondylolisthesis treatment options include:
+Common nonsurgical spondylolisthesis treatment options include:

-- A period of rest – Often not more than a few days
+- A period of rest often not more than a few days

-- Anti-inflammatory medications – To reduce swelling and pain
+- Anti-inflammatory medications to reduce swelling and pain

-- Physical therapy and exercise – To help strengthen the muscles that support the spine
+- Physical therapy and exercise to help strengthen the muscles that support the spine

-If these or other non-surgical strategies prove effective, there are other steps you can take to help prevent further damage, or prevent other vertebrae from destabilizing as well.
+If these or other nonsurgical strategies prove effective, there are more steps you can take to help prevent further damage or other vertebrae from destabilizing as well.
 Your doctor may suggest ongoing gentle stretching and low-impact exercise to help strengthen your spine and possibly slow down degeneration.

-More advanced treatment options
+More advanced spondylolisthesis treatment options